HussainAther/philosophy/causality/emergence.md

 We use a top-down constraint.
 This needs information about the higher description to choose a context setting the framework for the set of observable properties at level H created from L.
 We can implement stability criteria at level L such that the appropriate context emerges at level H.
-We may choose to confine ourselves to certain electrochemical properties that emerge from membrane dynamics in synaptic networks.
+The stability refers to the ability for the features of the system to remain valid even under small changes.
+This includes equilibrium states of gas systems and homeostatic relationships between units of biological mechanisms such as glycolysis.
+We may also define stability as systems that have boundaries maintained under the dynamics specified for it We may choose to confine ourselves to certain electrochemical properties that emerge from membrane dynamics in synaptic networks.

-The chosen context provides conditions that can be implemented as stability criteria at level L. It is crucial that such stability conditions cannot be specified without knowledge about the context at level H. In this sense the context yields a top-down constraint, or downward confinement (sometimes misleadingly called downward causation).

-The notion of stability induced by context is of paramount significance for contextual emergence.
-Roughly speaking, stability refers to the fact that some system is robust under (small) perturbations - for instance, if (small) perturbations of a homeostatic or equilibrium state are damped out by the dynamics, so that the initial state is (asymptotically) retained.
-The more complicated notion of a stable partition of a state space is based on the idea of coarse-grained states, i.e. cells of a partition whose boundaries are (approximately) maintained under the dynamics.

 Stability criteria guarantee that the statistical states of Ls are based on a robust partition so that the emergent observables in Hi are well-defined.
 (For instance, if a partition is not